Home » Gaming » Gaming: New DRM to combat piracy, drive away customers

 Gaming: New DRM to combat piracy, drive away customers

-ITWorld, February 18, 2010, 10:41 PM — There’s no question that piracy is a big problem in the video game world, but what’s the solution?
+ITWorld, buy February 18, dermatologist 2010, 10:41 PM — There’s no question that piracy is a big problem in the video game world, but what’s the solution?
 More DRM?
 That seems to be the direction we’re headed as evidenced by a pair of recent stories.

 Sony’s PSP has suffered greatly thanks to an enthusiastic modding community that isn’t shy about ripping UMD games and distributing them digitally to anyone with a BitTorrent client and a “jailbroken” PSP.
 So now Sony is trying something new.
 This week it released SOCOM: U.S. Navy SEALs Fireteam Bravo 3 both digitally and on UMD.
 Both versions require online registration through the Playstation Network.
 SOCOM is primarily a multiplayer game so presumably most purchasers will have their PSPs online-ready; at first glance this system isn’t too big of a deal, at least for purchasers of the digital version.